We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Healthline only shows you brands and products that we stand behind.

 Most of us spend a significant amount of the day inside, especially throughout the colder seasons.
-While it may be nice to snuggle up with pets or open a window to let in some fresh air, it can also cause a lot of dust, dander, or air impurities to come inside or get kicked up into the air.
+While it may be nice to snuggle up with pets or open a window to let in fresh air, it can also introduce a lot of or air impurities and trigger allergies.

-Anyone can enjoy the benefits of an air purifier, but if you experience frequent allergies, you may be looking for one that specifically filters out the particles that can cause allergic reactions.
+Anyone can enjoy the benefits of an air purifier, but if you experience frequent allergies, you may be looking for one that specifically filters out particles that can cause allergic reactions to dust or dander.

-It can be challenging knowing where to start your search with so many different models and special features on the market.
-So to help you filter your options and help you breathe a little easier, we talked with an expert and compared several different brands for this list of our picks of the best air purifiers for allergies.
+To help you filter your options and help you breathe a little easier, we talked with an expert and compared several different brands to formulate our picks of the best air purifiers for allergies.

 Pricing guide